Eloquentia perfecta: Ignatian pedagogy

 The eloquentia-based Ignatian pedagogy is aimed at educating the whole person.
 They integrate eloquence and critical thinking with moral discernment.
 Teaching methods and content that is being put out should be modeled on the institutional embeddedness of the first Jesuit ministries which were created after the Second Vatican Council with their emphasis on verbal dialogue and written conversation.
 Schools should strive to encompass what makes Jesuit education distinctive and incorporate rhetoric tradition in all historically rich aspects.
 True eloquence was thought to only exist when one was the perfect orator as the good person speaking well.

 Modern times

 Contemporary reach of Eloquentia perfecta

-As John Callahan, S.J. says in their essay Jesuits and Jesuit Education, “no longer is Jesuit education the exclusive property of Jesuits.
+As John Callahan, S.J. says in his essay Jesuits and Jesuit Education, “no longer is Jesuit education the exclusive property of Jesuits.
 Rather, Jesuits and Jesuit education is the property of all the men and women who work in educational institutions which claim the Ignation heritage.”
 While Jesuit institutions and their corresponding eloquentia perfecta rhetorics have grown in the United States and worldwide, the number of active Jesuit individuals has dropped over the past fifty years, going from 36,000 in the 1960s to approximately 19,000 in 2013 (with many of those 19,000 being in retirement age).
 Many of these modern Jesuits do their work through Jesuit ministries and other social justice organizations worldwide, with only 5.8% of Jesuit-school faculty and staff directly belonging to the Jesuit community.